 - Set permissions.

 It is one of the top security threats.
-This comes under cyber crime.
+This comes under cybercrime.

 In SQL, we have a concept called SQL Injection.
 This technique is used to inject the code.
 SQLi (It is also known as a type of hacking, i.e., injection attack.)
 It is also known as the web hacking technique.

 This injection injects malicious code into the database by giving input to a web page.
-These inputs are having some conditi0ons, which are always true.
+These inputs have some conditi0ons, which are always true.
 With these conditions, hackers easily pass security tests.
 They can easily get data from the SQL database.
 With SQL Injection, they can add, modify, and delete records in the database.
 That database may be anyone among MySQL, SQL Server, Oracle, SQL Server, etc., is illegal.

 The behavior of SQL Injection

 These attacks generally work on dynamic SQL statements.
 It is database engine-dependent.
 This differs from engine to engine.
 When we ask for input to the user on the webpage like username and password.
 Unintentionally we are giving the user access to give that input directly into the database.

 - In-band SQL injection (Classic SQL injection): In this technique, the hacker uses the same way to hack the database and get the data, i.e., result from the database.

 - Error-based SQL injection: In this type, the hacker gets the error pattern of the database and access it.
 We can say this is the one type of in-band SQL injection.

 - Union-based SQL injection: This technique is also a part of in-band SQL injection.
 The user combines the query and gets the result back as part of the HTTP response in this technique.